8bitmcu/ff/README.md

 ## ff

-ff is an opiniated, minimal looking theme for Firefox Linux and Windows.
+ff is an opiniated, minimal looking stylesheet for Firefox Linux and Windows.
 It features:
 - Lots of hidden visual components, or reduced by size
 - Tab close button and new tab button only appears on hover
 - menus are simplified, some items are removed for a cleaner look